-If you’re facing a divorce, you may be left wondering if spousal support, commonly referred to as alimony, will be required after the divorce is finalized.
-In Texas, there is only one type of post-divorce alimony, called spousal maintenance.
-It’s a temporary amount of money one spouse will pay to the other over a certain amount of time once the divorce is final.
+If you’re facing a divorce, you may be wondering about the probability of spousal support or alimony.
+In Texas, there is only one type of post-divorce alimony, otherwise known as spousal maintenance.
+Simply put, spousal maintenance is a temporary amount of money one spouse will pay to the other over a certain amount of time once the divorce is final.
 In order for a spouse to receive support, he/she must first qualify for eligibility depending on a few different scenarios.

 - Family violence was committed by the other spouse.

-If the spouse is deemed eligible and the court determines spousal maintenance is appropriate, an amount and time frame will be decided for how long the award will last.
-Spousal support has many restrictions and precise requirements.
-In order to make sure you’re either receiving or paying a fair amount of spousal support, get help from a reliable staff of divorce lawyers in The Woodlands who specialize in family law services.
+- If the spouse is deemed eligible and the court determines spousal maintenance is appropriate, an amount and time frame will be decided for how long the award will last.

 Still unsure if you qualify for spousal support?
 Our reliable staff of divorce lawyers specialize in a range of family matters and are committed to ensuring you receive the best possible outcome.
 Get in touch with one of our attorneys to determine if you qualify for spousal support or are paying a fair amount to your partner.